Yūichirō

 Yūichirō, Yuichiro, Yuuichirou or Yuuichiroh is a masculine Japanese given name.

-Possible writings
+Written forms

 Yūichirō can be written using different combinations of kanji characters.
 Some examples:

 The characters used for "ichiro" (一郎) literally means "first son" and usually used as a suffix to a masculine name, especially for the oldest son.
 The "yu" part of the name can use a variety of characters, each of which will change the meaning of the name ("勇" for courage, "優" for kindness, "悠" and so on).